 Activities are the things that we do.
-They include getting dressed, doing chores, playing cards and even paying bills.
-They can represent who we are and what we’re about.
+They include activities of daily living which is a person’s daily self care, doing chores, playing cards and even paying bills.
+These activities represent who we are and what we’re about.
 Most people with Alzheimer’s disease still have the energy and desire to do things but lack the ability to organize, plan, initiate and successfully complete even simple tasks of daily life.

 The objective of good activity programming is not only to serve the best interests of the participants but also make activities a rewarding experience for both the person with Alzheimer’s and health care professionals.
 If an activity is to be meaningful, it must have purpose, be voluntary, feel good to the participant and offer the person with Alzheimer’s a reasonable chance of success.